NEWS, EDITORIALS, REFERENCE

 This may sound like it's complicated under the hood.
 That's because it is complicated.
 But the goal is to make it as seamless as possible for the user.

-Joining a Wifi Router
+Joining a Wifi Router3

 The second tab lets you configure which Wifi router to join.
 It has fields for an SSID and a password.
 The password field uses the new secure flag on the TKInput object to display asterisks instead of the password.